Early Literacy Resources

 Born to Read is aimed at providing early literacy resources to library staff as they help expectant and new parents to become aware that reading to a baby from birth is critical to every baby's growth and well-being.

-The Collaborative Summer Library Program (CSLP) has published an Early Literacy Program Resources manual incorporating the 2012 "Dream Big - Read" theme and early literacy skills.
+The Collaborative Summer Library Program (CSLP) publishes an Early Literacy Program Resources manual incorporating its annual theme and early literacy skills.
 This manual is included with the manual package delivered to every public library in Ohio by the State Library.
 For more information and many additional resources, create an account on the CSLP website at http://www.cslpreads.org/.

 Dialogic Reading (from Multnomah County Library)